-Transportation System Management and Operations (TSMO) is an innovative, holistic, multimodal, and cost-effective approach to managing a city's transportation system.
+Transportation System Management and Operations (TSMO) is an innovative, multimodal, and cost-effective approach to managing a city’s transportation system.

 The first major milestone over the year-long project was the creation of the Equity Tree, an assessment tool that guides TSMO decision making in the region for years to come: